UK's Johnson calls for predictable UK-EU deal in financial services

 “Given the depth of the relationship in this area, there should also be enhanced provision for regulatory and supervisory cooperation arrangements with the EU, and for the structured withdrawal of equivalence findings,” Johnson said in a written statement.

-Banks, asset managers and insurers in London, Europe’s biggest financial center, will lose unfettered access to the EU once a transition period ends in December.
+Banks, asset managers and insurers in London, Europe’s biggest financial centre, will lose unfettered access to the EU once a transition period ends in December.